 If possible, buy your artwork or prints directly from the artist.
 This will typically cut out the middleman pricing (saving you money) and many use apps (such as me) that will allow them to take a picture of your wall and furniture (or you can send it to them) and then digitally place the artwork on the wall in different sizes.

 An example that I created for one of my clients using such an app, is below.
-The picture located above the fireplace is one of my originals and can be bought off of my Fine Art Photography website!
+The picture located above the fireplace is one of my originals and can be bought from my store right here on my website!

 If you are not buying artwork from an artist that uses a digital mockup of your space to help you determine the size of the print or artwork you should buy, then here are 5 tips the pro’s use: